Deaf Dog Awareness Month (October)

 Chewing is natural for your dog, especially puppies.
 They learn the world with their mouths.
 There is a fine line between what is OK and

-Unless you are a dog trainer or in the field of psychology, you may not have heard the term shaping behavior.
+Unless you are a dog trainer or in the field of psychology, you may not have heard the term shaping behaviour.
 My formal education is

 Today’s video breaks down the difference in service dogs, working dogs, therapy dogs and emotional support dogs.
 There seems to be quite a bit of